Best Practices

 Semantic Web With Structured Data

-By using structured data to describe your web pages you are contributing to a more semantic web.
+By using structured data to describe your web pages, you contribute to a more semantic web.
 This is a web where we describe the data being shown and not just how it should look, making it machine-readable.
-Structured data is also used by Google to enhance search results.
+Google also uses structured data to enhance search results.
 Here is how you can add, test, and verify that your web pages are properly structured for the semantic web - as Google sees it.
-An important skill for better Internet craftsmanship.

 Content Modeling Using Figma Design System